generate/generate/docs/generators.md

 ## Registering generators

-Register an generator function with the given `name`.
+Register a generator function with the given `name`.

 ```js
 app.register(name, fn);